 In It Together: A Story of Fairness by Kristin Johnson, illus. by Mike Byrne (Lerner/Cloverleaf), is one of seven titles launched earlier this year in the Stories with Character series.
 Ages 4–8.

-In Sight of Stars by Gae Polisner (Macmillan/Wednesday).
+In Sight of Stars by Gae Polisner (Wednesday Books).
 Seventeen-year-old Klee wakes up in a mental health facility and begins working his way back to wellness after a breakdown, which may have been triggered by grief over his father’s suicide.
 Ages 15–up.

 Ira Crumb Feels the Feelings by Naseem Hrab, illus. by Josh Holinaty (Owlkids, Oct.).
 Ira experiences a wave of emotions after a disagreement with his best friend.
 Ages 5–8.